A Guide to Buying a Home in a Florida Flood Zone

 - Elevation: One of the most effective ways to mitigate flood risk is to elevate your home above the base flood elevation (BFE).
 This can involve raising the entire structure on stilts, piers, or columns.
 Elevated homes are less likely to suffer flood damage, and this measure can also lead to lower flood insurance premiums.

 - Floodproofing: There are two primary types of floodproofing: wet and dry.
-Wet floodproofing allows floodwaters to enter the building, reducing pressure on walls and floors and involves using flood-resistant materials.
+Wet floodproofing allows floodwaters to enter the building, reducing pressure on walls and floors, and involves using flood-resistant materials.
 Dry floodproofing involves sealing the building to prevent water entry, using waterproof membranes, sealants, and barriers.

 - Foundation and Basement Protection: Install sump pumps and backflow valves to prevent water from entering your home through the foundation or basement.
 Seal any cracks in walls and floors with waterproof materials to keep water out.